Dash-Industry-Forum/Guidelines-TimingModel/22-Addressing.inc.md

 A service MAY use [=simple addressing=] which enables the packager logic to be very simple.
 This simplicity comes at a cost of reduced applicability to multi-period scenarios and reduced client compatibility.

-Note: Future updates to [[!MPEGDASH]] are expected to eliminate the critical limitations of [=simple addressing=], enabling a wider range of applicable use cases.
+Note: Future updates to [[!DASH]] are expected to eliminate the critical limitations of [=simple addressing=], enabling a wider range of applicable use cases.

-Issue: Update to match [[!MPEGDASH]] 4th edition.
+Issue: Update to match [[!DASH]] 4th edition.

 [=Indexed addressing=] enables all data associated with a single [=representation=] to be stored in a single CMAF track file from which byte ranges are served to clients to supply [=media segments=], the initialization segment and the index segment.
 This gives it some unique advantages: